Information Resources Management

 |Hispanic or Latino||29|

-Americans aren’t the only ones with an interest in Information Resources Management.
-About 14.9% of those with this major are international students.
+Students from other countries are interested in Information Resources Management, too.
+About 12.5% of those with this major are international students.

 How Much Do Information Resources Management Majors Make?

 Salaries According to BLS

 The median salary for someone in a career related to information resources management is $152,860.
-This median refers to all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.
+This median refers to all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.